KoslickiLab/prokrustean/README.md

 ```
 ./prokrustean -i ./SRR20044276.bwt -l 20 -c
 ```
-## Credibility of applications
+## Correctness of Applications
-The applications were tested with corresponding brute-force approaches.
-The results were not rigorously compared with the other tools mentioned in the paper (KMC and GGCAT) because those mature tools manipulate the dataset to properly support practitioners.
-For example, [KMC](https://github.com/refresh-bio/KMC) has a lot of options to filter k-mers by default, i.e. abundances, canonical k-mers, and limited alphabet of `A`,`G`, `C`, and `T`, so the results of k-mer counting with prokrustean is different from that of KMC.
+All applications were tested alongside their corresponding brute-force approaches.
+The results were not directly compared bit by bit with those of other tools mentioned in the paper, such as KMC and GGCAT.
+This is because these mature tools process the dataset in a specific manner to better support practitioners.
+For instance, [KMC](https://github.com/refresh-bio/KMC) offers numerous options for filtering k-mers by default, including parameters like abundances, canonical k-mers, and a limited alphabet consisting of A, G, C, and T.
-* k-mer related applications: k-mers from prokrustean were compared with those collected directly from the original file by a naive implementation: chop the sequences by k and gather the unique ones.
+* k-mer extracting/counting applications: k-mers from prokrustean were compared with those collected directly from the original file by a naive implementation: chop the sequences by k and gather the unique ones.
 * de bruijn graph related applications: compacted de bruijn graph built from prokrustean was compared with the graph naively built from the original file.